 Realistically, when will (if ever?) games use light emitting objects only, with no “lights” as we have today?

-We invite you to learn more about ray tracing on our ray tracing resource page – we have plenty of videos, blogs, webinars, and more to help you get started.
-Also, our GPU Technology Conference (GTC) starts October 5, 2020.
+We invite you to learn more about ray tracing on our ray tracing resource page: we have plenty of videos, blogs, webinars, and more to help you get started.
+Also, GTC starts October 5, 2020.
 Register now to secure an early bird registration rate and come learn about the latest breakthroughs in graphics.